AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

     **Note:**

     -   A repository stores multiple snapshots.
 Each snapshot is a copy of all indexes, specified indexes, or a single index in a cluster.
     -   The first snapshot is a full copy of the data in a cluster.
 Subsequent snapshots store only incremental data.
 If you create a subsequent snapshot, the system only adds data to or removes data from the previous snapshot.
-Therefore, it requires less time to create a subsequent snapshot than the first snapshot.
+Therefore, less time is required to create a subsequent snapshot than the first snapshot.
 -   Create a snapshot for specified indexes

     By default, a snapshot contains all the enabled indexes.
 If Kibana is used when you create a snapshot, you may want to ignore all diagnostic indexes \(the `.kibana` indexes\) because of limited disk space.
 In this case, you can run the following command to create a snapshot only for specified indexes: